1291Abhi/airline_reservation_system/README.md

 # airline_reservation_system
-Making demo project of ticket booking using java swing for frontend and java for backend using tools netbeans
+Simple Air ticket booking System using java swing for frontend and java for backend using netbeans